Creatrix-Net/site/_pages/policy/tc.md

 horizontal: false
 ---

-# Terms and Conditions for Minato Namikaze Discord Bot

 **1. Acceptance of Terms**

 By using the Minato Namikaze Discord bot, you agree to be bound by these Terms and Conditions.
 If you do not agree to these terms, please do not use the bot.